Grievance at work

 - start by setting out that you would like to lodge a formal grievance;

-- explain why you consider any process (for example, in relation to redundancy or a performance improvement plan) is unfair;
+- explain why you consider any process (for example, in relation to redundancy or a performance improvement plan) is unfair, for example, unrealistic timeframes to improve, bogus allegations, no sufficient training or support;

 - set out the chronology, with particular reference to relevant facts, including dates, times, parties to any discussions and reference to any relevant documentation;